Committed to academic and personal success

 Bay College is a member of the Consortium of Michigan Veteran Educators.
 This network is comprised of twenty-eight community colleges and fifteen four-year public universities.
 Its mission is to improve the support available to student veterans and their family members, to increase the number of individuals who take advantage of their educational benefits, and to provide staff with professional development opportunities to better support student veterans.

-Bay de Noc Community College’s application for participation to the DoD Voluntary Education Partnership Memorandum of Understanding (MOU) was approved on July 1, 2014.
-In accordance with the MOU, eligible service members at Bay may receive funds from the DoD Tuition Assistance (TA) Program.
+Bay de Noc Community College’s application for participation to the Department of Defense Voluntary Education Partnership Memorandum of Understanding (MOU) was approved on July 1, 2014.
+In accordance with the MOU, eligible service members at Bay may receive funds from the Department of Defense Tuition Assistance (TA) Program.

 The law requires veterans and other eligible persons receiving educational assistance benefits make satisfactory progress toward completion of his or her training objective.